Fithos/tgp/README.md

 ./aggregation.py -t tests-aggregation/test_valid_chain.csv
 ```

-yields the following result (trace):
+yields the following aggregated task trace:

 ```
 ID,Class,Outer Task ID,Execution N.,Creation thread ID,Creation thread class,Creation thread name,Execution thread ID,Execution thread class,Execution thread name,Executor ID,Executor class,Entry execution time,Exit execution time,Granularity,Is Thread,Is Runnable,Is Callable,Is ForkJoinTask,Is run() executed,Is call() executed,Is exec() executed
 6,C6,0,1,0,cl,n,1,etc,etn,1,ec,150,155,130,T,F,F,F,F,T,F
 ```

-The test trace contains a chain of tasks, i.e., one task spawns another task, which in turn spawns another task, and so on.
-Furthermore, all outer tasks are either not threads or are threads and both nested tasks are valid: therefore, all tasks are nested into the first created task, which in this example has ID 6.
+Following the rules of task aggregation, 15 tasks out of 16 are aggregated, resulting in a single entry in the aggregated task trace.

-**Note:** more details on the script and its parameters can be found at post-processing/aggregation.py in the documentation section or run `./aggregation.py -h`.
+**Note:** more details on the script and its parameters can be found in *post-processing/aggregation.py*, in the documentation section.
+Alternatively, run  `./aggregation.py -h`.

 #### Garbage Collection Filtering

-While context switches and CPU utilization measurements are being taken, it is possible that garbage collection is active: if GC cycles should not be taken into account for further analysis, then thi script can be used to filter out context switches and CPU measurements obtained during GC cycles.
+It is possible that the CPU and CS measurements are taken during a garbage collection.
+If this is not desired, users can run the *gc-filtering.py* script to filter out CPU and CS measurements obtained during GC cycles.

-To perform the filtering, enter the *postprocessing/* directory and enter the following command:
+To perform the filtering, enter the *postprocessing/* directory and type the following command:

 ```
-./gc-filtering.py --cs <path to context switches trace> --cpu <path to CPU trace> --gc <path to GC trace> [--outcs <path to filtered context switches trace> --outcpu <path to filteredCPU trace>]
+./gc-filtering.py --cs <path to CS trace> --cpu <path to CPU trace> --gc <path to GC trace> [--outcs <path to filtered CS trace (output)> --outcpu <path to filtered CPU trace (output)>]
 ```

-The script creates two new traces (named *filtered-cs.csv* and *filtered-cpu.csv* by default) containing the filtered context switches and CPU utilization measurements respectively.
+The script creates two new traces (named *filtered-cs.csv* and *filtered-cpu.csv* by default) containing the filtered CS and CPU utilization measurements, respectively.

 The directory *postprocessing/tests-gc-filtering/* contains several test traces for the filtering tool.

-As an example, running the script with tests *cs.csv*, *cpu_in_cs.csv*, and *gc_in_cs.csv* as following:
+As an example, running the script on the test traces *cs.csv*, *cpu_in_cs.csv*, and *gc_in_cs.csv* as following:

 ```
 ./gc-filtering.py --cs tests-gc-filtering/cs.csv --cpu tests-gc-filtering/cpu_in_cs.csv --gc tests-gc-filtering/gc_in_cs.csv